Major automakers unite to build electric vehicle charging network they say will rival Tesla's

 “The parties have agreed not to disclose specific investment numbers at this time, but the seven founding automakers intend to work as equals to ensure the success of the joint venture,” the companies said in a written statement answering questions from The Associated Press.
 “As you can imagine, such a high-powered charging network of this scale requires a multibillion-dollar investment.”

-Fast chargers can get a battery to 80% of its capacity in 20 minutes to one hour, making them optimal for travel corridors and in some cases comparable to a gasoline fill-up.
+Fast chargers can get a battery to 80% of its capacity in 20 minutes to one hour, making them optimal for travel corridors and in some cases comparable to the time it takes to fill a car with gasoline.
 They’re much quicker than 240-volt “Level 2” chargers that can take hours to get a battery to a full charge.

 The new network is expected to have 10 to 20 charging plugs per station, meaning there would be a minimum of 1,500 stations and a maximum of about 3,000.